DeepRank/deeprank/paper_pretrained_models/README.md

 - 3DeepFace
 - Re-scoring of docking models

-An example of code to run DeepRank on new data with the pre-trained model is provided (*test.py*) in each subdirectory.
+Example of codes to run DeepRank on new data with the pre-trained models are provided (*test.py* in each subdirectory).

 ## Usage:
 `python test.py `